parallel-constitution/parallel-constitution.github.io/pages/faq.md

 It should be possible to crowd source the addition of new documents.

-The process of parsing a fresh document should be fairly straight foward one the details of the basic list have been established.
+The process of parsing a fresh document should be fairly straight forward one the details of the basic list have been established.
 Such an effort may lend itself to AI.

-### What patterns would we like to establish?
+### _What patterns would we like to establish?_

-The general format is an adaptation of the ideas developed in Alexander's _et al_ [A Pattern Language]( https://books.google.com/books?id=hwAHmktpk5IC&pg=PR10#v=onepage&q&f=false ) - as summarized on page 10.
+The general format used here is an adaptation of the ideas developed in Alexander's _et al_ [A Pattern Language]( https://books.google.com/books?id=hwAHmktpk5IC&pg=PR10#v=onepage&q&f=false ) - as summarized on page 10.

 Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.

 patterns are descriptions of common problems and proposal for the solutions that can be used repeatedly every time the problem is encountered and producing an different outcome.

+### _What are some other issues that need to be considered?_

-#### Common responses to important questions should be readily available
+* Common responses to important questions should be readily available

-#### Similar questions should be grouped so people may see patterns more clearly
+* Similar questions should be grouped so people may see patterns more clearly

-#### Answers/Responses to questions should be tagged by their various biases - right/left, rich/poor, devout/atheist and so on (in much more detail )
+* Answers/Responses to questions should be tagged by their various biases - right/left, rich/poor, devout/atheist and so on (in much more detail )

-#### Extra expenses, unintended outcomes and other surprises and success stories need to be linked to each question
+* Extra expenses or savings, unintended outcomes and other surprises and success stories need to be linked to each question

+***

 ## Rights FAQ